Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Tropical curves

-Then the space of tropical curves in $\f{T}_{g,m,\Delta}(\A,\Psi)$ of the same combinatorial type as $(\Gamma,\mu,\epsilon,h)$ can be identified with a non-empty open convex polyhedron (i.e., an intersection of finitely many open affine half-spaces in $\ker(\Phi_{\bb{Q}})$.
+Then the space of tropical curves in $\f{T}_{g,\Delta}(\A,\Psi)$ of the same combinatorial type $u$ as $(\Gamma,\epsilon,h)$ can be identified with a non-empty open convex polyhedron (i.e., an intersection of finitely many open affine half-spaces in $\ker(\Phi_{\bb{Q}})$.
 Furthermore, assuming that the constraints are in general position (in the space of possible translations of the constraints), and that $g_V=0$ for each $V$, the dimension of this space is

-Here, $a_i:=\codim(A_i)$ and $b_j:=\codim(B_j)$.
 If $\Gamma$ is not superabundant, this becomes \end{prop} \begin{proof} Points $H=(H_V)_V$ on the left-hand side of (\ref{D0}) give deformations of $h$ by adding $H_V$ to $h(V)\in N_{\bb{Q}}$.
 For $E\in \Gamma^{[1]}_c$, $h(E)$ is deformed to be the line segment connecting $h(\partial^{\pm}E) + H_{\partial^{\pm}E}$.
 The image of an unbounded edge $E$ is deformed to $(h(E)+H_{\partial E})$.
 By construction, these are the deformations of $h$ which still embed edges into affine lines of rational slope or contract them, but the balancing conditions and constraints may not hold.
 The deformed curve corresponding to some $H$ will have the original combinatorial type (and in particular be balanced) if and only if $H$ is in the kernel of the first factor of $\Phi_{\bb{Q}}$ and, for each $E\in \Gamma^{[1]}_c$, the deformed edge vector $((h(\partial^+E)+H_{\partial^+E})-(h(\partial^-E)+H_{\partial^-E}))$ is a positive multiple of the original one $h(\partial^+E)-h(\partial^-E)$ (this is an open affine half-space condition).
-Similarly, it will satisfy the interior incidence conditions (the $A_i$'s) if and only if $H$ is in the kernel of the second factor, and it will satisfy the boundary incidence conditions if and only if $H$ is in the kernel of the third factor.
+Similarly, it will satisfy the incidence conditions if and only if $H$ is in the kernel of the second factor.
 This proves the first claim.